-- The level of susceptibility of Quercus to the pathogen. - Whether symptoms may be promptly detected. - The presence/abundance of the pathogen in the area where the nurseries are located. - Effect of fungicide treatments against the pathogen.
+- The level of susceptibility of Quercus to the pathogen. - Whether symptoms may be promptly detected. - The practicability of inspections of older trees. - The presence/abundance of the pathogen in the area where the nurseries are located. - Effect of fungicide treatments against the pathogen. - The accuracy of the removal of leaf debris from pots. - Whether and to which extent plants transplanted to the pots before export have undergone a cleaning of roots.